arpanrai223/machine-learning-approach-for-employee-performance-prediction-project/README.md

 # Conclusion
 This project provides a user-friendly interface for analyzing and predicting employee performance using machine learning.
 The XGBoost model, chosen for its high accuracy, is integrated into a Flask web application, allowing users to input data and receive predictions efficiently.

-shuffle the data of this readme.md because it is copied from somwhere so make it unique